akheron/typera/README.md

 Validate the request headers according to the given [io-ts] codec.
 Respond with `400 Bad Request` if the validation fails.

+Header matching is case-insensitive, so using e.g. `X-API-KEY`, `x-api-key` and `X-Api-Key` in the codec will all read the same header.
+However, the parse _result_ will of course be case sensitive.
+That is, the field in `request.headers` will have the name you specify in the [io-ts] codec you pass to `Parser.headers`, with case preserved.

-The input for this parser will be the headers parsed as `{ [K in string]: string }`, i.e. all header values will be strings.
+The input for this parser will be the headers parsed as `Record<string, string>`, i.e. all header values will be strings.
 If you want to convert them to other types, you probably find the `FromString` codecs from [io-ts-types] useful (e.g. `IntFromString`, `BooleanFromString`, etc.)

 #### `Parser.cookies<T>(codec: t.Type<T>): Middleware<{ cookies: T }, Response.BadRequest<string>>`